East Germany: Die Wende (German reunification)

 The next major turning point in the exodus came on 10 September 1989, when Hungarian Foreign Minister Gyula Horn announced that his country would no longer restrict movement from Hungary into Austria.
 Within two days, 22,000 East Germans crossed into Austria; tens of thousands more did so in the following weeks.

 Many other GDR citizens demonstrated against the ruling party, especially in the city of Leipzig.
-The Leipzig demonstrations became a weekly occurrence, with a turnout of 10,000 people at the first demonstration on 2 October, peaking at an estimated 300,000 by the end of the month.
+The Leipzig demonstrations became a weekly occurrence, with a turnout of 10,000 people at the first demonstration on 2 October, and a peak of an estimated 300,000 by the end of the month.
 The protests were surpassed in East Berlin, where half a million demonstrators turned out against the regime on 4 November.
 Kurt Masur, conductor of the Leipzig Gewandhaus Orchestra, led local negotiations with the government and held town meetings in the concert hall.
 The demonstrations eventually led Erich Honecker to resign in October; he was replaced by a slightly more moderate communist, Egon Krenz.